keithyyy/ReadMeGenerator/ReadMeBin/DemoReadME.md

 * [Questions](#questions)

 # Installation
-These are the instructions for how and what's to be installed for this project: You'll need to have node.js and the Inquirer npm installed for it to work.
+These are the instructions for how and what's to be installed for this project: have inquirer and node installed beforehand

 # Usage
-​This project is designed to be used for It is used to showcase the capabilities of node and the command line!
+​This project is designed to be used for to quickly write md files with ease

 # License
-This project is under the The Unlicense license.
+This project is under the MIT license.

 # Contributing
-​Contributors: Just me, @keithyyy
+​Contributors: Me, keith.

 # Tests
-To run any tests, this is the guide on how to do so: Be sure to have inquirer and node installed!
-Otherwise things won't work.
+To run any tests, this is the guide on how to do so: none

 # Questions
-If you have any questions about the repo, open an issue or contact keithyyy directly keithcrooc@gmail.com.
+If you have any questions about the repo, open an issue or contact keithyyy directly - keithcrooc@address.com.